HomeVisionPrinciplesGet StartedGitHub

 pip install ciris-agent

-The only open stack enforcing all six requirements end-to-end, in code, running in production.
+An open stack attempting all seven requirements end-to-end, in code, running in production.
 Audit it.
 Deploy it for safety-critical use cases: moderation, crisis response, governance.
 Tell us what's missing.